jschwarzwalder/aws-sdk-php/docs/guide/credentials.rst

         'credentials' => false
     ]);

     // Makes an anonymous request.
-The Object would need to be publicly
+The object would need to be publicly
     // readable for this to succeed.
     $result = $s3Client->getObject([
         'Bucket' => 'my-bucket',